sensotix/dmn-eval-js/README.md

 ### Undefined values

 Since version 1.2.0, dmn-eval-js allows function and properties that are referenced by input expressions, input entries, and output entries, to be undefined or missing from the input context.
-The names of undefined functions and properties are logged with log level 'warn'.
+The names of undefined functions and properties are logged with log level 'info'.
 Undefined values are handled as follows:

 **Evaluation of input expressions, input entries, and output entries**

-*Input expressions* and *output entries* evaluate to undefined if they contain a function invocation or a property which is not found in the input context, or is contained there with undefined value.
+Input expressions, input entries, and output entries evaluate to undefined if they contain a function or a property which is not found in the input context or is contained there with undefined value.
-The same holds for *input entries*, unless their value can be evaluated even without the undefined function or property.
-For example, the following input entry:
+Undefinedness cannot be compared or checked for equality: for undefined values 'a' and 'b', the expression
 ```
-not('A', property)
+a = b
 ```
-evaluates to *false* if the input expression evaluates to 'A' even if the property cannot be resolved, because regardless of the property value, the condition will always be false.
+evaluated to undefined, not to true.

+There is one exception though: there is a built-in function 'defined' which returns true if the given argument is neither null nor undefined, and false if the given argument is null or undefined.
+If the given argument is undefined, this is *not* logged to console, since in this case the undefinedness is expected and nothing to inform about.

 **Matching of rules**